-On February 12, 2021, the IASB issued amendments to IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors, to assist entities to distinguish between accounting policies and accounting estimates.
-The amendments apply to annual periods beginning on or after January 1, 2023.
+Effective January 1, 2023, the Company adopted amendments to IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors.
 The amendments to IAS 8 replace the definition of a "change in accounting estimates" with a definition of "accounting estimates".
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
-Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involved measurement uncertainty.
+Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involves measurement uncertainty.
 The amendments confirm that a change in an accounting estimate that results from new information or new developments is not a correction of an error.
-The Company assessed the potential impact of the amendment and determined there will be no material impact on the consolidated financial statements.
+The adoption of these amendments did not have a material impact on the condensed consolidated interim financial statements.